With icebergs the size of skyscrapers and an Ice Sheet taking up about 80% of the total landmass, Greenland offers a world of Arctic adventures.

 How to get to Greenland?

 If you want to get to Greenland, you can either choose to do it by air or by sea.
 The Greenlandic airline Air Greenland flies from Copenhagen in Denmark to Kangerlussuaq in West Greenland all year around.
 During summer, the flights also take you to Narsarsuaq in South Greenland.
 Furthermore, the Icelandic airline Air Iceland has an all year around-service of bringing people from Reykjavik in Iceland to Kulusuk on Greenland’s east coast.
 If you want to go by sea to Greenland, more and more cruise shipping companies – like for instance Arctic Cruises – are choosing to include Greenland on their itineraries.

 How to get around in Greenland?

-As a result of the wild nature and the ice-covered landscape, there are no roads combining any towns or communities in Greenland.
+As a result of the wild nature and the ice-covered landscape, no roads are combining any towns or communities in Greenland.
 This means that you have to get around by boats, helicopters, and planes.

-This make the journey of discovering Greenland a unique experience, as you will see the beautiful country from land, air and sea if you travel from town to town.
+This makes the journey of discovering Greenland a unique experience, as you will see the beautiful country from land, air, and sea if you travel from town to town.
 But do not get frightened of the alternative ways of traveling around.
-Both large and small scale operators, locals, and Greenland’s national airline helps in tying the country together in a web of sea and air connections.
+Both large and small scale operators, locals, and Greenland’s national airline help in tying the country together in a web of sea and air connections.